 It’s finally here: As of this weekend, summer has officially begun.
-It’s been a weird spring for sure, as our collective sense of time may have been irreversibly warped by being caught in a vortex of quarantines, home-schooling, breadmaking, grocery-store assault trips, and the closing-then-opening of places you loved, then didn’t care about, then forgot about, then couldn’t live without again.
-So this is a reminder to everyone that summer is really here, and as a few races are actually going on in the coming weeks, there’s some sense of new-normalcy settling into our lives.
-With that in mind, some of your favorite tri and tri-adjacent brands have some super cool products that will help you train (and maybe even race?
-A self-supported tri perhaps?) this summer as temperatures rise.
+With that in mind, some of your favorite tri and tri-adjacent brands have some super cool products that will help you train (and maybe even race!) this summer as temperatures rise.
 But first, some tips on the best summer tri essentials in our new landscape:

 More Heat?
 More Hydration?
 It Might Be Harder To Find.

 This may seem obvious to most people, but if you’ve been training inside for the last few months or in colder climates, you’ll need to ramp up your fluid intake.
-The big trick right now is not all restrooms, convenience stores, or public drinking fountains might be open, welcoming, or even a good idea.
+The big trick right now is not all restrooms, convenience stores, or public drinking fountains are open, welcoming, or necessarily a good idea (pandemic or no).
 This means you should plan on carrying much more with you on your long rides and runs than you used to.
 Don’t worry, there are plenty of options for doing that, but it’ll take not only more gear—used in a more creative way—but it’ll also require a lot more planning and foresight.
 Do you need 100 ounces of fluid to get through your three-hour ride?
 You’d better throw lots of ice in there unless you want to be sucking down piping hot electrolyte cider.
 Not enough space for fluids on the bike?
 Start thinking hydration bladder and backpack; same goes for the run.
 That stuff isn’t just for ultrarunners anymore.

 As temperatures begin to climb, it almost goes without saying that you’ll want to invest in some lighter fabrics while you train.
 But if you’re in an area that’s high in humidity, even more important than a lightweight fabric is its ability to breathe and wick.
 If you’ve got the lightest weight t-shirt in the world, but it’s soaked within seconds and not evaporating well, you’re going to have a hard time cooling off, or worse yet, you might end up with soaked shorts as it runs down your back, which could lead to the dreaded “swamp crotch,” which will inevitably lead to a world of chafing and icky discomfort.
 When I’m on a super long run where I know I’ll be sweating up a storm, I actually bring another shirt with me (in a small pack, but that’s another tip entirely).
 When one shirt starts to soak through, I wring it out, hang it like a cape from my pack, and let it flap behind me to dry in case I need to swap it out again.
 On the bike, effective wicking can be achieved with a good base layer, which we’ll get to down below.